POWER ELECTRONICS TEST BENCH

 With the integration of the power modules into the closed rack and 19” cabinet, the entire system is designed with safety and ease of use in mind.
 The standard banana connectors allow for the system to remain safe, with no exposed conductors, even when configurability needs to be prioritized.

-The bundled B-Box RCP is imperix’s flagship controller.
+The bundled B-Box RCP 3.0 is a high-performance controller.
 It allows for the implementation of advanced control techniques on both its DSP and FPGA.
 The ACG SDK ensures a seamless transition from simulation to physical implementation, keeping the focus on the control algorithm

 With an integrated grid connection panel taking care of power module precharge, and a configurable set of filter components, the power electronics test bench is a jack-of-all-trades that provides everything needed for a multitude of DC or AC applications.